A Second Immanuel Lutheran Church

 Someone definitely took great care to design a great roadside monument for passing travelers to enjoy, including a photo of the church in brighter days, and the bell.

 This is the second church to wear the name Immanuel Lutheran Church.
-See the comment section below for the tragic story about the first Immanuel Lutheran Church and a lightning strike that claimed the church and the lives of several men.
+See the comment from Beth Ulring in the comment section below for the tragic story about the first Immanuel Lutheran Church and a lightning strike that claimed the lives of several men.

 There are some pretty old headstones in the cemetery — pioneers who rest in peace at this quiet spot on the prairie.